BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 - Set the scene gravity
 - **Export quaternions for all nodes instead of Euler angles**.
 If this option is selected, an exported model rotation won’t be updated by setting its `rotation` parameter.
 Instead, you will have to use the `rotationQuaternion` parameter.
 - **Do not optimize animations**.
 You should check this option if animations are not exported correctly.
 - Create a default skybox from the environment texture when scene is being loaded.
-An environmnent texture must be setup to enable this feature.
+An environment texture must be setup to enable this feature.
 - Set the blur effect intensity applied to the skybox texture.
 By default it is slightly blurred.
 Setting value to 0 disables the blur effect.
 - **Add a default light, if no light is exported**.
 If this option is checked and there is no light selected for the export, an hemispheric light is added in the exported scene.
 By default this option is checked.
 - **Export normals** and **Export tangents** checkboxes allow you to control the morph target export.
 Note that if you want to export the target morph tangent, you have to check both the **Export tangents** checkbox and the other **Export tangents** checkbox of [the exporter window](#the-exporter-window).